MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-onprem-faq.md

 **Answer:** Check that your network connection has good throughput.
 Each environment is different, and throughput depends on the amount of data that is sent.
 To ensure a minimum level of throughput between your on-premises data source and Azure datacenters, use [Azure ExpressRoute](https://docs.microsoft.com/azure/expressroute/expressroute-introduction).
 To help measure your throughput, you can use the [Azure Speed Test app](https://azurespeedtest.azurewebsites.net/).

 **Question:** Where are my credentials stored?
 **Answer:** The credentials that you enter for a data source are encrypted and stored in the gateway cloud service.
 The credentials are decrypted at the gateway on premises.
+For more information about credential encryption in Power BI, see [Power BI security whitepaper](https://docs.microsoft.com/power-bi/guidance/whitepaper-powerbi-security).

 **Question:** What is the actual Windows service called?
 **Answer:** On your local computer, in the Services app, the service is called "On-premises data gateway service".
 In Task Manager, on the Services tab, the service name is "PBIEgwService".
 By default, the Windows service uses "NT SERVICE\PBIEgwService" as the Service SID (SSID).